- I Spy: Photography and the Theater of the Street, 1938–2010

 This exhibition is no longer on view at the National Gallery.

-Sponsor: The exhibition is made possible through the generous support of The Ryna and Melvin Cohen Family Foundation and the Trellis Fund.
-Tru Vue has provided in-kind support of the Optium® Acrylic Glazing for the works of art.
+Sponsor: The exhibition was made possible through the generous support of The Ryna and Melvin Cohen Family Foundation and the Trellis Fund.
+Tru Vue provided in-kind support of the Optium® Acrylic Glazing for the works of art.

 This interactive brochure offers video excerpts from Beat Streuli's time-based work and audio clips from interviews with Bruce Davidson and Philip-Lorca diCorcia along with 24 photographs by Harry Callahan, Davidson, diCorcia, Walker Evans, and Robert Frank.